zimgong/EKF_SLAM/README.md

-# Formula Student SLAM System
+# EKF SLAM for MR24 Driverless

-A complete SLAM (Simultaneous Localization and Mapping) system designed for Formula Student driverless racing, implemented in Python for ROS Noetic.
+A complete SLAM (Simultaneous Localization and Mapping) system designed for MR24 Driverless, implemented in Python for ROS Noetic.

 ## Features